 Trade shows offer a unique opportunity for organizations to form real, human relationships with their prospects that other marketing tactics just can’t provide.
 Unfortunately, trade shows are expensive and time-consuming.
 If you’re not able to draw in a huge crowd during your time in the exhibit hall, your efforts will be wasted.

-In today’s post, we show you how to create a trade show booth that stands out in the crowded exhibit hall.
 Continue reading to learn how to stand out at a trade show.

 1. Build hype in advance

-One of the biggest mistakes any organization can make going into a trade show is putting no effort into building hype around your booth in advance.
+One of the biggest mistakes an organization can make going into a trade show is putting no effort into building hype around your booth in advance.
 At an industry event with 400 vendors, the average attendee will visit somewhere between 25-31 vendor booths.
 However, most attendees enter the show with 75% of the booths they’d like to visit already chosen (source).
 That being said, without a pre-show strategy in place, your booth is a guaranteed flop.

 Take the time to cultivate a multi-channel campaign to let your customers and prospects know where you’ll be and what to expect.
 For optimal results, we suggest starting this process three to four weeks out.

 - Be interactive: Use your outreach campaigns as a way to get prospects involved before the trade show; for instance, let attendees vote on the swag you’ll be handing out.